triton-inference-server/server/docs/model_configuration.md

 The individual settings are described in detail below.
 The following steps are the recommended process for tuning the dynamic batcher for each model.
-It is also possible to use the [Model Analyzer](model_analyzer.md) to automatically seach across different dynamic batcher configurations.
+It is also possible to use the [Model Analyzer](model_analyzer.md) to automatically search across different dynamic batcher configurations.

 * Decide on a [maximum batch size](#maximum-batch-size) for the model.